 Vietnam.vn - Nền tảng quảng bá Việt Nam

-World falls behind on 'sustainability goals', US at bottom
+The world falls behind on 'sustainability goals', with the US at the bottom of the list

 Công LuậnCông Luận17/06/2024

-The world is behind the United Nations' Sustainable Development Goals, with the United States at the bottom of the list, picture 1.
+The world is behind the United Nations' goals, with the United States at the bottom of the list, picture 1.

 Workers rest on a pile of recycled waste in Peshawar, Pakistan.
 Photo: Reuters

-The report found that none of the 17 goals are likely to be met by 2030.
+The report found that none of the 17 goals are likely to be achieved by 2030.
 Progress on most goals is “limited or reversed”.

 The report also assessed countries’ readiness for global cooperation through UN organizations.
 The United States ranked last in this ranking.
-“Most countries support cooperation… but there are some major powers that do not,” said Mr. Lafortune.
+“Most countries support cooperation… but there are some powers that do not,” Mr. Lafortune said.

-“What this report shows is that even before the pandemic, progress was already too slow,” said Guillaume Lafortune, vice-chair of the UN Sustainable Development Solutions Network (SDSN) and lead author of the report.
+“What this report shows is that even before the pandemic, progress was too slow,” said Guillaume Lafortune, Vice-Chair of the UN Sustainable Development Solutions Network (SDSN) and lead author of the report.

 The report identifies areas of weakness in tackling hunger, building sustainable cities and protecting biodiversity on land and water.
 Political goals such as press freedom have also seen “reversal of progress”.

-Developing countries need more access to international finance, Mr Lafortune said, and institutions such as credit rating agencies should be encouraged to consider a country’s long-term economic and environmental well-being, rather than just short-term liquidity.
+Developing countries need more access to international finance, Mr. Lafortune said.
+Institutions such as credit rating agencies should be encouraged to consider a country’s long-term economic and environmental well-being, rather than just short-term liquidity.

 Ngoc Anh (according to Reuters)